InaChemerko/reactnd-project-myreads-starter/README.md

 ## Instruction

-1. The user download or clone ZIP of repository on the local machine.
+1. The user downloads or clones ZIP of repository on the local machine.
 2. The user needs to install all project dependencies with `npm install`
 3. The user needs to start the development server with `npm start`